-In both my research and my teaching I am passionate about the intersections of creativity and critical thinking across a range of genres and forms.
-These include: making live performance, creative approaches to scholarly research, performative methods of learning and teaching, writing for performance and the application of performative thinking to the world around us.
-I teach contemporary theatre and performance, creative practice and communication and presentation skills, and cultural and critical theory.
-I supervise Honours and postgraduate students working in any of these areas or more – recent Honours projects have included a performance work on digital intimacy, an analysis of dramaturgy in the Australian theatre industry, and modes of spectatorship in video gaming.
+In my teaching, I help students to develop creative approaches to solving real-world problems by experimenting with non-traditional methods of classroom delivery.
+In “Solo 2020” students developed astounding responses to the challenge of making “digitally live” performance works.
+More broadly, I teach creative practice, communication and presentation skills, cultural and critical theory and theatre and performance.
+I supervise Honours and postgraduate students working in any of these areas or more – recent Honours projects have included creative practice research on digital intimacy, an industry analysis of dramaturgy in Australian theatre, and ethnographies of spectatorship in video gaming.